Skip to main content

 ├── api

-const { getConfig } = require('@evershop/evershop/src/lib/util/getConfig');
+import { getConfig } from "@evershop/evershop/lib/util/getConfig";

-const { getSetting } = require('@evershop/evershop/src/modules/setting/services/setting');
+import { getSetting } from "@evershop/evershop/setting/services";

-module.exports = async (request, response) => {
+export default async (request, response) => {

 // Check if Stripe is enabled

-const stripeConfig = getConfig('system.stripe', {});
+const stripeConfig = getConfig("system.stripe", {});

 let stripeStatus;